Bossom4321/fall-2026-assignment-02/README.md

 ### Requirements:

 1.  **Test Coverage**: Write tests verifying the correctness of your calculations, grouping, filtering, and report contents.
 Test at least **3 distinct scenarios** (e.g., normal case, empty/no transactions, edge case parameters).
-2.  **Mocking Async Services**: Since your strategies invoke asynchronous external services, you **MUST mock the service methods** using Vitest (`vi.spyOn` or `vi.mock`).
+2.  **Mocking Async Services**: Since your strategies invoke asynchronous external services, you **MUST mock the service methods** using Vitest.
 This ensures your tests run reliably without actual database or API dependencies.
 3.  **Instructional Examples**: Look at `tests/TransactionAuditor.test.ts` to see a working example of mocking and unit testing.
 Additionally, check the comments in your specific test file (e.g., `tests/BudgetLimitStrategy.test.ts`) for mocking templates.

 ---